 OL-600 and OL-620

 OL-668: Human Resources in Global Contexts

-Organizations are increasingly interdependent on an international workforce and global markets to succeed.
-Additionally, the workforce has become increasingly diverse and cultural competence is a necessary component of any HR strategy.
+Organizations increasingly rely on an international workforce and global markets to succeed.
+As the workforce has become increasingly diverse, cultural competence is a necessary component of any HR strategy.
 This course situates strategic human resource management in the global stage, focusing on a wide range of issues related to global markets, global security, managing an international workforce, effective cross-cultural management and communication, and diversity in the workplace.
 The emphasis is placed on how businesses can become more competitive by leveraging an effective HR plan for diversity and international business.